Amy Poehler Leads A Girls' Trip With 'Some Of The Funniest People In The World'

 Well, I do.
 That is a difference between me and my character. ...
 I worked in the restaurant industry for a long time; I was a waitress for many, many years.
 And a lot of people learn about wine when they're waiting tables.
 You know, you kind of swig whatever's left in the back with the cooks, and you say, "Mmm, this tastes good.
 This tastes free!" ...
 I do kind of dig all of the descriptions about wine and how it's made, because there's a certain writerly quality to how people explain wine, and there's a story behind it, and there's always a little bit of magic that you have to buy into.

 But our characters in Wine Country couldn't give a hoot about what they're drinking — and in fact feel a little bit irritated every time someone's trying to explain wine to them.
 And we would laugh a lot as we were shooting the film because we were in front of these beautiful landscapes.
-We were in the Napa Valley, and just looking at these beautiful views, and having these wonderful people talk to us about wine — and we were just cutting them off to talk about the mundanity of our own lives.
+We were in the Napa Valley, and just looking at these beautiful views and having these wonderful people talk to us about wine — and we were just cutting them off to talk about the mundanity of our own lives.

 On middle-aged women on film

 There's this interesting, great, unmined territory where you have young kids, aging parents; where you know who you are; you have a really good sense of yourself.
-You're not living in denial any more; you have deep, deep friendships that have seen you through a lot of stages of your life.
+You're not living in denial anymore; you have deep, deep friendships that have seen you through a lot of stages of your life.
 And so you have these interesting characters that sometimes just get flattened in art, or ignored.
 And we're really obsessed as Americans with the beginnings of things and the endings of things, and there's so much in the middle that I thought would be interesting to explore.

-On bringing her personal CPAP machine to the film
+On bringing her CPAP machine to the film

 Yeah, I don't know about your listeners, but anybody who's out there who has a snoring problem or sleep apnea, I'm telling you ...
 I would love to get you into a CPAP today, is what I'm trying to say.
 It has completely changed my life.
 Truly. ...

 I've always been a terrible sleeper.
-I perfomed most of my career incredibly sleep-deprived.
+I performed most of my career incredibly sleep-deprived.
 And when I — really, it's the best thing I've ever done for my health.
 So yeah, much like my friend Bradley Cooper, who used his real dog in A Star Is Born, I used my real CPAP machine in this movie.

 I hope I win a CPAP award.
 If I don't, I will be so mad.